Right Opposition: Emergence

 The struggle for power in the Soviet Union after the death of Vladimir Lenin saw the development of three major tendencies within the Communist Party.
-These were described by Leon Trotsky as left, right and centre tendencies, each based on a specific class or caste.
+These were described by Leon Trotsky as left, right, and centre tendencies, each based on a specific class or caste.
 Trotsky argued that his tendency, the Left Opposition, represented the internationalist traditions of the working class.
 The tendency led by Joseph Stalin was described as being in the centre, based on the state and party bureaucracy, tending to shift alliances between the left and the right.

 The right tendency was identified with the supporters of Nikolai Bukharin and Rykov.
 It was asserted that they represented the influence of the peasantry and the danger of capitalist restoration.
 Their policy was closely identified with the New Economic Policy (NEP), with former left communist Bukharin slowly moving to the right of the Bolshevik Party and becoming a strong supporter of the NEP starting in 1921.
 Right Opposition policies encouraging kulaks and NEPmen to "get rich" were seen by Right Opposition supporters as encouraging kulaks and NEPmen to "grow into" socialism.

-Alexander has questioned whether the various Right Oppositions could be described as a single international tendency, since they were usually concerned only with the issues relevant for their own countries and their own Communist Parties.
+Robert J. Alexander has questioned whether the various Right Oppositions could be described as a single international tendency, since they were usually concerned only with the issues relevant for their own countries and their own communist parties.
 Therefore, the Right Opposition was far more fragmented than the Left Opposition.
 Nevertheless, the various Right Opposition groups did come together to form an International Communist Opposition (ICO).
-Unlike the Left Opposition, they did not tend to form separate parties as they considered themselves loyal to the Comintern.
+Unlike the Left Opposition, they did not tend to form separate parties as they considered themselves loyal to the Communist International (Comintern).